 |

-Early Treatment
+Early Orthodontic Treatment

 Early orthodontic treatment may involve the use of appliances such as:

-• Palatal expanders to widen the upper jaw
+• Palatal expanders to widen the upper jaw and create space

-• Headgear to correct the bite
+• Headgear to correct bite alignment issues

 Not all children need early orthodontic treatment, but an evaluation by an orthodontist can help determine whether it’s necessary.
 Early intervention can make future treatments easier and more effective.